Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: Conclusions

 \section{Conclusions}

-In this work, we presented first results of the extended infrastructure of the BAM code, with which we performed dynamical evolution of matter described by nuclear-theory based, 3-parameter EoSs and neutrinos effects via a NLS.
+In this work, we presented first results of the extended infrastructure of the BAM code, with which we performed dynamical evolution of matter described by nuclear-theory-based three-parameter EoSs and neutrinos effects via an NLS.

-As a testbed of our new code framework we simulated radially-unstable TOV stars in full GR without the NLS in order to validate our GRHD implementation.
-This leads to a stable evolution within our simulations timespan of $\sim 10~{\rm ms}$.
-A key observation regarding these tests is that the use of the high order reconstruction scheme WENOZ introduce sufficiently small numerical viscosity so that radial stability is achieved by ejection of outer material layers.
+As a testbed of our new code framework, we simulated radially unstable TOV stars in full GR without the NLS in order to validate our GRHD implementation.
+This leads to a stable evolution within our simulations' timespan of {$\sim$ $5~{\rm ms}$}.
+A key observation regarding these tests is that the use of the high-order reconstruction scheme WENOZ introduces sufficiently small numerical viscosity so that radial stability is achieved by ejection of outer material layers {at later times}.
 We repeated these simulations with the same matter and grid configurations, but employing our NLS.
-We found that the NS cools and deleptonizes, and ultimately undergoes gravitational collapse in less than $10~{\rm ms}$.
+We found that the NS cools and deleptonizes, and ultimately undergoes gravitational collapse in less than {$3~{\rm ms}$}.

 Finally, we presented a set of BNS simulations using nuclear-theory EoSs and the NLS.
-In order to assess the capability of our code to handle distinct microphysical descriptions, we chose EoSs ranging from both ends of compactness, e.g., the soft SFHo and the stiff DD2, and including hyperons as of the BHB$\Lambda \phi$.
+In order to assess the capability of our code to handle distinct microphysical descriptions, we chose EoSs ranging from both ends of compactness (e.g., the soft SFHo and the stiff DD2), and including hyperons as of the BHB$\Lambda \phi$.
 We restricted our study to equal-mass, non-rotating systems.